 Scott Wilkinson joins us right after the talk about cat6 Ethernet to talk home theater.
 Scott says that as we get more and more into 4K, and as ultra high definition gets into the home, the need for high quality compression and high speed routing is very important.
 Not only is resolution important, but color gamut is as well, since it provides a smooth gradient of color.
 We're already running into the limits of HDMI 2.1 with those specs.
 Leo says that HDMI over Ethernet can be done with baluns on either end to convert from HDMI to Ethernet and back.

-Scott joins Leo today to talk home theater, especially in calibrating it for great sound.
+Scott joins Leo today to talk home theater, especially with calibrating it for great sound.
 Leo's friend Pete has a question about sound when you're older.
 He's noticed that TV dialogue is muddled.
-He bought a Pioneer soundbar by Andrew Jones to compensate.
-Leo thinks you can boost the center channel because that's where the dialogue comes from, and Scott agrees.
-Also, in the receiver, you can boost the center channel.
+He bought a Pioneer soundbar by Andrew Jones to compensate for it.

 Scott is back with questions about how 4K will affect 3D and what glasses would be best.
 Sony uses both, but Samsung and LG both use passive technology.
 Vizio went with the passive glasses in 2013, but this year they dumped 3D altogether.
 Scott says he likes passive glasses because they're lighter and the TVs are more affordable.
 Passive is brighter, but even then it only lets in 50% of the light.
 Active glasses lets in only 30% of the light, and you have to recharge them or change the batteries.
 Scott also says the one good thing is that 4K offers 1080p in each eye for 3D.